Of course, other browsers do.

 It’s a painful fact that once Android smartphones have reached 6GB or 8GB of RAM, PCs with only 4GB of RAM are still plenty.
-This list includes devices that are not cheap, such as the Surface Pro 2017 or the Surface Laptop: both models start at 4GB of RAM.
+This list includes not cheap devices, such as the Surface Pro 2017 or the Surface Laptop: both models start at 4GB of RAM.

-With an increasing number of applications / services running at the same time, 4GB of RAM can cause serious shortage.
-For example, I’ve just opened very “normal” apps like Outlook (mail), Microsoft Teams (task manager), Skype (chat), Spotify (listen to music) and a BLANK browser tab that I use.
+With an increasing number of applications/services running simultaneously, 4GB of RAM can cause a serious shortage.
+For example, I’ve just opened very “normal” apps like Outlook (mail), Microsoft Teams (task manager), Skype (chat), Spotify (listen to music), and a BLANK browser tab that I use.
 My RAM usage has reached 9x.
-Just open one or two more websites, I will quickly be “overflow” of RAM, the application will have to be temporarily written to the swap memory on the hard drive causing extremely slow jerky annoyance.
+Just open one or two more websites; I will quickly be “overflow” of RAM.
+The application will have to be temporarily written to the swap memory on the hard drive causing extremely slow jerky annoyance.

 Just a few “normal” apps …